-On this page: Your treatment summary | Common questions | Managing anxiety before check-ups | Key points
+On this page: Survivorship care plans | Common questions about follow-up | Preparing for check-ups | Managing anxiety before check-ups | Key points

-the end of their treatment to develop survivorship care plans.
+Many treatment centres now work with people as they approach the end of their treatment to develop survivorship care plans.
+These care plans usually:

 Your treatment summary